coreinfrastructure/best-practices-badge/doc/other.md

     (e.g., a file uploader), but these would typically be rare.

 *   <a name="hardening"></a>(Future criterion) Hardening mechanisms
-    SHOULD be used so software defects are less likely to result in security vulnerabilities.<sup>[<a href="#hardening">hardening</a>]</sup>
+    SHOULD be used in the software produced by the project so that software defects are less likely to result in security vulnerabilities.<sup>[<a href="#hardening">hardening</a>]</sup>

     *Details*: Hardening mechanisms may include HTTP headers like Content